UchidaMizuki/jpgrid/README.en.md

 ## Comparison of processing speed with jpmesh package

-The conversion speed between meshes and latitude/longitude in this package is several hundred times faster than in the `jpmesh` package.
+The conversion speed between meshes and latitude/longitude in this package is several tens to several hundred times faster than in the `jpmesh` package.

 <img src="man/figures/README-unnamed-chunk-13-1.png" width="100%" />